Skip to content

 The Mint Stamps feature six glorious paintings of Buckingham Palace down the centuries, ranging from Adriaen van Diest’s study of c.1700 to Chris Draper’s new work in watercolour and gouache, which was specially commissioned by Royal Mail.
 As ever, they are brought to you in pristine, unmarked condition.

 Royal Mail commissioned the artwork used for the 2014 stamp.
 The watercolour was painted by the artist Chris Draper.
-Six stamps explore the different appearance of this iconic building over the centuries.
+Six stamps explore the different appearance of this iconic building over the centuries, the set comprises all 1st Class stamps.

 Buckingham Palace serves as the official home of the Queen as Head of State of the United Kingdom.
 It is one of the few remaining working royal palaces in the world today and provides the setting for ceremonies and formal entertaining.
 Investitures, state banquets, garden parties and diplomatic receptions all take place here, as does the Prime Minister’s weekly audience with the Queen.
 It is arguable one of the most recognised buildings in the world.